Spirometry is the best test to assess lung function. It

 These measurements help your

-doctor diagnose COPD and determine the severity of the
+doctor diagnose COPD and find out the severity of the